Danp04/danp04.github.io/docs/GitHub_basics.md

 # Installation
 To start working with GitHub, perform the following actions:
-1. Create your account on GitHub: https://github.com/ and verify your e-mail address.
+1. Create your account on GitHub: [Create Account](https://github.com/) and verify your e-mail address.
-2. Install GitHub Desktop Client on your computer:  https://desktop.github.com/.
+2. Install GitHub Desktop Client on your computer: [GitHub Desktop Client](https://desktop.github.com/).

 # Authentication
 After you install GitHub Desktop, you can synchronize it with your own account on GitHub and configure it.
 If you selected two-factor authentication for GitHub you can generate your authentication code either from mobile message or an e-mail and verify your account.
-Further information you can find here: https://docs.github.com/en/github/authenticating-to-github/about-authentication-to-github.
+Further information you can find here: [docs](https://docs.github.com/en/github/authenticating-to-github/about-authentication-to-github).

 # How to create a new repository on GitHub Desktop?